corda/corda/docs/source/node-database.rst

 =======
 PostgreSQL
 ----------
-Nodes also have untested support for PostgreSQL 9.6, using PostgreSQL JDBC Driver 42.1.4.
+Nodes also support PostgreSQL 9.6, using PostgreSQL JDBC Driver 42.1.4.

-.. warning:: This is an experimental community contribution, and is currently untested.
-We welcome pull requests to add tests and additional support for this feature.

 Configuration
 ~~~~~~~~~~~~~